glenrobson/iiif_stuff/simple_images/README.md

 }
 ```

 The parts that you need to edit in the code above is the references to `height` and `width` which should match the image you are using.
-Then replace the `resoure/@id` with the URL to your image.
+Then replace the `resoure/@id` and `thumbnail` with the URL to your image.
+The `thumbnail` isn't strictly required but you get a broken image in the thumbnail side panel in the UV if you don't include it.
 This is enough to create a canvas with a non IIIF image and the manifest can be annotated just like any other manifest.

 See the links below to see this in action:

 __note:__ the second canvas in this example is a IIIF image so you can see the difference between a IIIF Image and a Non IIIF Image.

  * [manifest2.json](https://glenrobson.github.io/iiif_stuff/simple_images/manifest2.json)
  * [Manifest in the Universal Viewer](https://uv-v3.netlify.app/#?c=&m=&s=&cv=&manifest=https://glenrobson.github.io/iiif_stuff/simple_images/manifest2.json)
  * [Manifest in Mirador3](https://projectmirador.org/embed/?iiif-content=https://glenrobson.github.io/iiif_stuff/simple_images/manifest2.json)

+The only real downside to this approach over using a IIIF image is:

+ * It will be very slow for very large images
+ * With smaller images you don't get the same levels of zoom.